raystack/dagger/docs/advance/post_processor.md

 ##### `stream_timeout`

-Timeout value for the stream in ms.
+The timeout value for the stream in ms.

 * Example value: `25000`
 * Type: `required`

 ##### `idle_timeout`

-Timeout value for Postgres connection in ms.
+The timeout value for Postgres connection in ms.

 * Example value: `25000`
 * Type: `required`

 ##### `connect_timeout`

-Timeout value for client in ms.
+The timeout value for client in ms.

 * Example value: `25000`
 * Type: `required`